Table of Contents

 - Excessive use of fertiliser can burn out the soil, the root system and leaves.
 Add fertilisers but only in recommended dosages, to keep the plants healthy.

 - One must be observant about pest attacks.
-It is easy to control it in the early stages.
+Spray neem oil, to keep pests away.

 Where can I set up a kitchen garden at home?